Landscape image of the Limerick skyline with Clean Air Together logo

 Animated image of Limerick skyline with clouds with No2 written in them and a car and truck passing by in the foreground

 Nitrogen dioxide (NO2) is a pollutant gas that mainly comes from vehicle traffic.
-You can find out more about it further down this page.
+You can find out more about it on our page - Why is Air Quality Important?

 Being exposed to NO2 gas, even just for short periods, can have harmful effects on our health and wellbeing.
 EPA monitoring and computer modelling show that in some urban areas NO2 pollution is increasing.
 It will be important to remain vigilant to increasing NO2 levels, particularly from transport in urban centres when the economy grows.